Colonoscopy

 - Bowel obstructions

-Before the colonoscopy, you will receive instructions on how to cleanse the colon.
-It is important to follow those instructions carefully.
+Before the colonoscopy, you will receive instructions on how to cleanse your colon.
+It is important to follow them carefully.

-- Flexible sigmoidoscopy: Focuses on examining the rectum and the lower part of the colon.
+- Flexible sigmoidoscopy: Examines the rectum and the lower part of the colon.

-- Pouchoscopy: Examines the inside of an intestinal pouch, typically performed on patients who have undergone a proctocolectomy and have a constructed pouch.
+- Pouchoscopy: Examines the inside of an intestinal pouch, usually for people who have had a proctocolectomy and now have a constructed pouch.

-- Ileoscopy: For patients with ileostomies.
-The scope is inserted into the stoma and moved into the lower part of the small intestine to perform the examination.
+- Ileoscopy: Used for people with an ileostomy.
+The scope is inserted into the stoma and moved into the lower part of the small intestine for the examination.

-The type of sedative used for a colonoscopy may vary depending on the patient’s medical condition and preferences.
-It is important to have someone who can bring you home after the procedure, as the sedative effects can impair your ability to travel safely.
+The type of sedative used for a colonoscopy may vary depending on your medical needs and preferences.
+It is important to arrange for someone to take you home after the procedure, because the sedative can affect your ability to travel safely.

 What to bring